CharliePalm/NotionHabitsIntegration/Readme.md

 # Usage
 Base requirements to use this repo are python and git naturally.
+You'll need to create a Notion integration and give it access to your habit's page (https://www.notion.so/help/create-integrations-with-the-notion-api)
 Create a config by running the following in a terminal window:

     git clone https://github.com/CharliePalm/NotionHabitsIntegration
     cd NotionHabitsIntegration
     pip install -r requirements.txt
     python config.py
+(When creating your config, the script will ask you for several entity IDs.
+If you're unfamiliar with how to find them, you simply copy the link of the page and cut out the first ID string.
+Basically, the link will look like:

+    https://www.notion.so/{{user name}}/{{ID YOU WANT}}?v={{ID YOU DONT WANT}}
+Just cut out {{ID YOU WANT}} and feed it to the script when prompted.
+It checks every ID you give it so you'll know if you make a mistake.

 Then

     python daily_job.py